data61/gnaf/README.md

 a) substitute some value like 'GNAF_NO_VALUE' that we can search for; or
 b) penalize S most, and P a bit, so null comes out on top using [Boosting Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-boosting-query.html)

+That seems to work, so can we similarly penalize non-null prefix/suffix?

 Add (in-memory) lookup from `flatTypeCode`: `FLAT_TYPE_AUT: CODE -> NAME`